wangziqi2013/wangziqi2013.github.io/_posts/2021-08-20-an-object-oriented-architecture.markdown

 length (logical size of the object), and an object class ID.
 The translation can be accelerated by a hardware cache which is similar to the conventional TLB.

+The absolute address space is shared among all processes, while the virtual address space is per-process, implying that each process should have its own segment description table, which is similar to a conventional page table.
+The COM architecture uses absolute addresses uniformly in all levels of the hierarchy, including the cache, the main memory, and even the secondary storage.
+The mapping between absolute addresses and physical location at each device is handled by the device itself (e.g., for a cache it is performed by the tag array), which is not specified by the paper.